fac-members/fac-slides/src/slides/meetups.md

 - Starts by reading and understanding the problem
 - Guides towards a solution
-- Focuses on asking questions over telling the leader how to solve the problem
+- Focuses on asking questions to the leader
+- Supports the leader to solve the problem

 ---